Karumi/project-quality-assurance/ios-quality-assurance.md

 * Is the design ready?
     * Is there any style guide?
 If not, ask why?
     * Are all the assets exported included placeholders?
 If not, ask them.
-    * Is the design ready for devices with different sizes?
+    * Is the design prepared for devices with different sizes?
 If not, ask why.
-    * Is the visual design ready for corner case data (long names or numbers, etc)?
+    * Is the visual design ready for corner case data (long names or numbers, etc.)?
 If not, point it out.
 * Localization
     * Ask if there is a list of words/sentences that would be used in this feature.
 * Are the error scenarios well defined?
     * There is no internet connection, what this feature would do?
     * Our server is down, how the app should behave?
     * Are all the business error handled?
 If not, should they be?
-    * How the empty cases look like?
 * Server-side integration.
     * Is the API defined/available?
-If not, try to do it, at least define how the model would look like.
+If not, try to do it, at least explain how the model would look.

 ## Issues ##